Cross-cultural challenges in B2B communication

 Or watch the live broadcast:

-In today’s new normal, whether people wanted to work globally or not, employees are being forced to adapt to a remote life-syle.
+In today’s new normal, whether people wanted to work globally or not, employees are being forced to adapt to a remote lifestyle

 Working remotely or globally isn’t good or bad.
 It is simply a way to work.

-Right now is an example of as bad as disruption can get.
-Yet, one of the biggest failures happening today is how companies are unwilling to talk openly about past issues.
+Right now, disruption is as bad as it can get.
+Yet, one of the biggest failures today is companies’ unwillingness to talk openly about past issues.

 Using this time to understand common and small mistakes that were happening in communication across the company before the crisis, will present an opportunity for companies to improve communication at scale to adapt to our new normal.

-The common obstacles for global workers prior to Covid-19 can teach us a lot about how to operate in today’s environment.
+The common obstacles for global workers before COVID-19 can teach us a lot about operating in today’s environment.

-With social distancing being put in place, the fact is, people are all very separated.
+With social distancing being implemented, people are all very separated.
 However, social distance is not a new phrase.
-B2B companies have been struggling with it well before Covid-19.
+B2B companies have been struggling with it well before COVID-19.

 For example, before shelter-in-place went into practice, conference calls were a popular form of business communication.

-People joined the call from all parts of the world.
-Some joined remote and others called in from the office.
-Often times, teams joined the call all from the same room.
+People joined the call from all over the world.
+Some joined remotely, and others called in from the office.
+Often, teams joined the call, all from the same room.
 Calling from the same room created a communication advantage.
-They had the ability to chit-chat together on the way to, during, and even after the call.
+They could chit-chat together before, during, and even after the call.

 People are not dumb and other participants on the call know there is chit-chat going on that they are not involved in.
 People start wondering what they are missing out on, stories build in their head and an ‘us’ vs. ‘them’ mentality begins to form.
 This is where siloes come in.